-8. HB 124 impedes BABE VOTE's mission.
-By making it harder for young voters to vote, HB 124 limits the effectiveness of BABE VOTE's get out the vote efforts and makes it more difficult for BABE VOTE to achieve its mission of ensuring all eligible young voters in Idaho successfully vote.
-As a result of HB 124, BABE VOTE will be forced to divert scarce resources, including volunteers and funds, away from existing registration and engagement efforts toward reeducating voters and volunteers about the available options for voter ID at the polls and helping voters navigate the burdens HB 124 imposes to ensure they can access the franchise.
-Eliminating Student IDs for voting impedes BABE VOTE's efforts to expand the electorate and disenfranchises legally eligible voters.
+9. HB 124 and HB 340 impede BABE VOTE's mission.
+By making it harder for young voters to register and vote, HB 124 and HB 340 limit the effectiveness of BABE VOTE's get out the vote efforts and make it more difficult for BABE VOTE to achieve its mission of ensuring all eligible young voters in Idaho successfully vote.
+As a result of HB 124 and HB 340, BABE VOTE will be forced to divert scarce resources, including volunteers and funds, away from existing registration and engagement efforts toward re-educating voters and volunteers about the available options for voter ID at the polls and registration and helping voters navigate the burdens HB 124 and HB 340 impose to ensure they can access the franchise.
+Eliminating Student IDs for voting and registration impedes BABE VOTE's efforts to expand the electorate and disenfranchises legally-eligible voters.

-9. BABE VOTE's members include students at Idaho high schools, colleges, and universities who possess student IDs from those educational institutions and who, as a result of HB 124, will be unable to use such identification cards to vote in Idaho elections.
+10. BABE VOTE's members include students at Idaho high schools, colleges, and universities who possess student IDs from those educational institutions and who, as a result of HB 340 and HB 124, will be unable to use such identification cards to register and vote in Idaho elections.

-10. Plaintiff The League of Women Voters of Idaho (the "League") is a nonpartisan, nonprofit membership organization formed under section 501(c)(4) of the Internal Revenue Code that encourages informed and active participation in the political process as part of its mission.
+11. Plaintiff The League of Women Voters of Idaho (the "League") is a nonpartisan, nonprofit membership organization formed under section 501(c)(4) of the Internal Revenue Code that encourages informed and active participation in the political process as part of its mission.

-11. To achieve its mission, the League devotes substantial time, effort, and resources to helping Idaho voters ensure their ballots are properly cast and counted.
+12. To achieve its mission, the League devotes substantial time, effort, and resources to helping Idaho voters ensure their ballots are properly cast and counted.
 Among other activities, the League educates citizens about voting rights and the electoral processes and facilitates voting through voter registration activities and non-partisan voter information efforts.
-The League engages heavily in voter education and training efforts and devotes substantial time, effort, and resources to achieve its mission of ensuring that lawful voters are able to successfully access the franchise, and practice self-governance, by making their preferences known through the ballot box.
+The League engages heavily in voter education and training efforts and devotes substantial time, effort, and resources to achieve its mission of ensuring the lawful voters are able to successfully access the franchise, and practice self-governance, by making their preferences known through the ballot box.
 Central to the League's mission is expanding informed voter access and ensuring that all eligible citizens are fully enfranchised and able to exercise their right to vote.
 The League seeks to increase voter participation and make elections more free, fair, and accessible for all Idahoans, regardless of race, age, and disability status.

-12. For more than 75 years, the League has served the voters of Idaho, including through comprehensive programs involving students and other youth designed to encourage their early and ongoing participation in voting.
-The League's activities have included conducting mock elections in grades 9-12, hosting on-campus voter registration in high schools and public colleges and universities, providing high school scholarships, co-sponsoring candidate forums, funding student memberships, and providing voting information and resources to BABE VOTE, on-campus student groups, and new and young citizens.
+13. For more than 75 years, the League has served the voters of Idaho, including comprehensive programs involving students and other youth designed to encourage their early and ongoing participation in voting.
+Activities have included: conducting mock elections in grades 9-12, hosting on-campus voter registration in high schools and all public colleges and universities, providing high school scholarships, co-sponsoring candidate forums, funding student memberships, and providing voting information and resources to BABE VOTE, on-campus student groups, and new and young citizens.